 c.
 DO NOT repair, replace or throw away any property listed on your claim.
 The TSP has 30 days to salvage items you were paid replacement cost for from the date you receive notice of settlement from the TSP/Carrier (This claim is settled directly between you and the TSP).
 The TSP has 45 days from the date you are notified of settlement from the Military Claims Office to salvage items you were paid Depreciated Value Replacement Cost (DVRC) or Replacement Cost (RC) for.
 You may contact the TSP/Carrier to inquire if they are going to exercise their right to salvage if you would like to discard the items prior to the timelines above.

-d.
-Under FRV Guidelines Claims are settled between you and the TSP/Carrier directly in DPS.
+DPS.
 All claims must be filed in the DPS System with the exception of Non-Temp Storage Shipments (NTS), Direct Procurement Method (DPM) and Local Moves.
 In the DPS System you accept or decline the offer for each item claimed.
 You can negotiate with the TSP/Carrier on the amount offered.
 Once they have made their final offer you can accept the amount offered or transfer one or all items to the Military Claims Office (MCO).
 The TSP/Carrier has 30 days from the date you accept the offer to make payment to you.
-You will have to file a claim with the MCO for any item/items that you have transferred to the MCO on a DD Form 1842 & DD Form 1844.
+You will have to file a paper claim with the MCO for any item/items that you have transferred to the MCO in DPS.
 (See Step 3 on our website)

 Note: If you receive a check and/or a release form from the TSP/Carrier and you are unsure if you should cash the check or sign the release form, you should contact the Military Claims Office before doing so.